Life has taken some interesting and unexpected turns for Philadelphia-based Singer-Songwriter, Maggie Pope.

 This debut solo offering, June Tapes, resonated authentically with listeners, many of whom noted a nostalgic quality to her vocals that seemed to hold a sensitivity and texture harkening back to voices the likes of Eva Cassidy or Joan Baez.

 The cracks are all bigger now and perhaps not even cracks at all anymore, but permanent fixtures that nourish a steady flow of creativity and purpose.
 She has emerged a respected songwriter; blending poetic lyrics with a performance that brims with introspection and vulnerability - songs that invite the listener to embrace all the sundry of emotions that clothe the human spirit.

 “It’s poignant.
 It’s an invitation to reflect.
 It’s nostalgia for a place you’ve never been.
 A whisper of a memory you wish you hadn’t forgotten.”

 - Award-winning Songwriter, Eryn Michel, on Maggie Pope’s new single, The Bird Painter.

-Her latest singles, Radio Song (produced by Adam Monaco and featuring musical contributions from Cate Monaco and Nick Gunty from Frances Luke Accord), and The Bird Painter, (produced by Steve Varney, frontman of Kid Reverie, and banjoist/guitarist for Gregory Alan Isakov), can be heard streaming across all platforms.
+Her latest singles, Northern Girl (produced by Nicholas Gunty of Frances Luke Accord), Radio Song (produced by Adam Monaco and featuring musical contributions from Cate Monaco and Nicholas Gunty), and The Bird Painter, (produced by Steve Varney, frontman of Kid Reverie, and banjoist/guitarist for Gregory Alan Isakov), can be heard streaming across all platforms.
 Listen on Spotify here.